magento/knowledge-base/src/troubleshooting/general/live-search-catalog-data-sync.md

 Or

 1. Add a new product to catalog.
-1. Try running a search query using product name or other searchable attributes after 15-20 minutes from the time Magento indexer + cron have run to sync data to backend serviced.
+1. Try running a search query using the product name or other searchable attributes after 15-20 minutes from the time Magento indexer + cron have run to sync data to backend service.

 <ins>Expected result</ins>